Love Remakes the World: SALT’s Commentary for Advent Week Four

 1) Reading the story of Mary’s visit to Elizabeth through the lens of this week’s Advent theme of “Love” is an invitation to reflect on what love really is, both God’s love and ours.
 The Christmas story is an epic, multigenerational love story, a story of God coming to be with us through prestigious prophets and “nowhere” towns; though young women (Mary) and old women (Elizabeth); through stars and shepherds and scripture and song.
 In short, this beautiful, ancient story insists that God’s love is a force that remakes the world.

-2) Mary sings a revolutionary song about God’s revolutionary love, and this story illustrates a series of recommendations for all of us to consider.
-First, just as Mary learned from her ancestor Hannah, we are wise to devote time to studying the tradition we've inherited, even learning some of its key forms and phrases by heart.
-In this way, we can reflect on the ideas and actions of those who’ve gone before us, all for the sake of building on their good work in our own lives — and at the same time, we can learn to interpret and experience our lives through those ancient themes and patterns.
+2) Mary sings a revolutionary song about God’s revolutionary love, and this story illustrates a series of recommendations for anyone today who longs for change.
+First, just as Mary studied and learned from her ancestor Hannah, we are wise to devote time to studying the tradition we've inherited, even learning some of its key forms and phrases by heart.
+In this way, we build on our ancestors’ good work in our own lives — and at the same time, we can learn to experience our lives through ancient themes and patterns.
 Second, when new opportunities and challenges arise, we are wise to follow Mary's example and intentionally seek out allies, forming sanctuaries of love and mutual support.
 And third, drawing inspiration from both our forebears and our friends, the next step is having the courage to lift our voices and sing: God’s love is remaking the world!

 3) With all this in mind, we can set aside once and for all the picture of Mary as “meek and mild.”
 She is nothing less than the first disciple, a force to be reckoned with, a young woman of vision, learning, artistry, and chutzpah.
 Her world-turning “yes” and “let it be” come from the same conviction that breaks into song: her fierce, bold, deep-down-in-her-bones trust that God’s love, even now, is making all things new.